Ready for some fun facts about Namibia? Some are surprising, others are intriging, but all of them are super interesting!

 #17 The stunning deserts of Namibia have been popular in Hollywood.
 2001: A Space Odyssey (1968), Flight of the Phoenix (2006), and Mad Max: Fury Road (2015) have all been filmed in Namibia.

 #18 At 2573 meters or 8,442 ft, Brandberg is Namibia’s highest mountain.
-As it’s in the flat gravels of Namib, it can be seen from great distances.
+As it’s in the flat gravel of Namib, it can be seen from great distances.
 The highest peak is called Knigstein.

 #20 As of 2020, Namibia is the world’s 3rd largest producer of Uranium.
-It’s also one of the largest exporters of no-fuel minerals in Africa.
+It’s also one of the largest exporters of non-fuel minerals in Africa.

-#21 Located in Namibia, Etosha National park is one of the best safari destinations in the world, as the abundant wildlife congregate around the waterholes making sightings very easy.
-Its main characteristic is the salt pan so large it can be seen from space.
+#21 Located in Namibia, Etosha National Park is one of the best safari destinations in the world, as the abundant wildlife congregates around the waterholes, making sightings very easy.
+Its main characteristic is the salt pan, so large that it can be seen from space.
 It is a unique place in Africa and one of the most accessible game reserves in Namibia and Southern Africa.

 #22 The northern Atlantic coast of Namibia is known as the Skeleton Coast.
-Initially because of the numerous whale and seals skeletons, but it is now it is also home to several shipwrecks.
+Initially, due to the numerous whale and seal skeletons, it is now also home to several shipwrecks.

-#23 The Portuguese navigators used to call this area the “Gates of Hell”, while the Bushmen call in “the land god made in anger”.
+#23 The Portuguese navigators used to call this area the “Gates of Hell”, while the Bushmen call it “the land god made in anger”.

-#24 Cape Cross in the skeleton coast is home to one of the largest cape fur seals colonies in the world.
+#24 Cape Cross in the Skeleton Coast is home to one of the largest Cape fur seal colonies in the world.

 #25 There are only two countries in the world where you can find desert-adapted elephants.
 One is Namibia, the other is Mali.
 Note: these aren’t different species of elephants.

 #26 The Gibeon meteorite shower is the most extensive meteorite shower known on Earth.
-It covers a large elliptical area of some 275 by 100 kilometers centered on Brukkaros south of Mariental.
+It covers a large elliptical area of approximately 275 by 100 kilometers, centered on Brukkaros, south of Mariental.

 #27 There are plenty of ghost towns in Namibia, but Kolmanskop is the most famous.
-Established as a mining town after diamonds have been discovered in 1908, it was abandoned when the diamond was depleted, only 30 years late.
-It is now a tunning location for photographs and one of the most popular destinations in Namibia
+Established as a mining town after diamonds were discovered in 1908, it was abandoned just 30 years later when the diamond deposits were depleted.
+It is now a stunning location for photographs and one of the most popular destinations in Namibia

 #28 In 2014, Namibia was the first African nation to institute digital voting in its presidential elections.